Friends of the CNLM Awards

-Purpose and Criteria: These awards are funded by the membership dues of the CNLM’s Friends support group.
+- Purpose and Criteria: These awards are funded by annual contributions from the Friends of the CNLM.
 The purpose of the awards is to provide financial assistance to students while they perform research in CNLM laboratories over the summer.
 Awards will be based primarily on evidence of excellence in undergraduate laboratory research and secondarily on academic grades and other activities.

 - Eligibility: Must be a UCI undergraduate enrolled in undergraduate research over the summer.
 The undergraduate receiving the award ordinarily must have no other scholarship support and must not be receiving compensation from any other UCI source for his/her research work in the CNLM laboratory for summer (for example, a summer project already awarded a SURP award is ineligible for the Friends of the CNLM Award).

 - Awards available: 1 or more $1,000 awards